ChristianArredondo/space-race/README.md

 # Go to the DatingApp.API directory
 cd DatingApp.API

+# Build .NET project
+dotnet build

 # Run command to create Db
 dotnet ef database update

-# Add seed data
+# Adding seed data
 open `Startup.cs` file

-# Uncomment line 92
-seeder.SeedUsers();
+uncomment line 91: seeder.SeedUsers();
-# line can be commented back out for any future server starts
+# this command clears Users table and adds seed data

 # Start API server
 dotnet watch run

 # You should see a populated Photos and Users table if you open Db with SQLite
+# Line 91 in `Startup.cs` can be re-commented out for any future server starts
 __________________

 # STARTING THE CLIENT